 The pavilion formed part of the 22-month professional development programme designed to deliver mentoring and professional development by ten selected mentors for twelve UK-based emerging artists whose work engages with the topic of the diaspora.
 During the length of the project, these practitioners took part in group forum, one-on-one mentoring sessions and group masterclasses.
 The selected participants and eight of the mentors showcased their work in the Diaspora Pavilion exhibition in Venice from May to November 2017.

 All of the emerging artists participating in the Diaspora Pavilion professional development programme were invited to exhibit in Wolverhampton.
 The seven artists who chose to include work in the West Midlands exhibition chose to do so with a mixture of existing and new works.

 Exhibiting artists: Larry Achiampong, Kimathi Donkor, Michael Forbes, susan pui san lok, Paul Maheke, Erika Tan and Abbas Zahedi

-The exhibition was curated by Jessica Taylor and was supported by Arts Council England and the Art Fund.
+The Wolverhampton exhibition was curated by Jessica Taylor and was supported by Arts Council England and the Art Fund.
+The Diaspora Pavilion programme was presented in partnership with University of the Arts London and was co-founded by David Bailey, Nicola Green, Peter Clayton and David Lammy.
 Images courtesy Steph Hargreaves.